DS3Lab/cognival-cli/README.md

 For practical purposes, this tool should be used.
 For reference, the original code base can be found in the [paper_code] (https://github.com/DS3Lab/cognival/tree/paper_code) branch of this repository (no longer maintained).

+**Notes**:
-**Note**: CogniVal is under active development, thus we highly recommend that you **verify** your configuration prior to runs.
-You can do so by executing `config show details=True`.
+    - CogniVal is in active (and relatively early) development and testing coverage is as of yet low, thus we highly recommend that you take the following precautions:
+        - **Verify** your configuration prior to runs.
+You can easily do so by executing `config show details=True`.
+        - Include (at least) one **default embedding** (e.g. `glove.6B.50`) and one **cognitive source** (e.g. `eeg_zuco`) bundled with CogniVal, along with any custom embeddings and custom cognitive sources you evaluate.
+Verify that the results match those reported (in the paper/in the table below) to rule out any regressions in the prediction pipeline, as well as significance testing and aggregation steps.
+    - Processing on GPUs is implemented, however is presently neither stable nor performant and is not tested, thus it is disabled by default.
+For productive use, evaluations should only be carried out on CPU.
+    - Experimental runs with results intended for publication should always include random baselines and be tested for significance.

  Feel free to report issues and bugs you encounter.

 ## Requirements
 - Python 3.7.4 or newer